-Impact Extent of impact as a result of the Project Direct impacts Removal or modification of native vegetation Known: less than 0.01 hectares of vegetation, including one living tree, within OFGS would be removed as part of the Project.
-Loss of individuals of a threatened species None: No threatened species are likely to be removed as part of the Project.
-Removal or modification of threatened species habitat other than native vegetation (micro-habitat features) None: the area to be impacted does not contain tree hollows or other important habitat features which may be used by threatened species.
-Death through trampling or vehicle strike Low: The study area has been maintained by a school grounds keeper and not suitable for small fauna to occur.
-The proposal is highly unlikely to cause death through trampling or vehicle strike.
-Death through poisoning Low: no poisons are proposed to be used as part of the Project.
+Impact Extent of impact as a result of proposed works Direct impacts Removal or modification of native vegetation Known: approximately 0.2 ha of vegetation (three trees and adjoining sporting field) within OFGS would be removed as part of proposed works.
+Loss of individuals of a threatened species None: No threatened species are likely to be removed as part of proposed works.
+Removal or modification of threatened species habitat other than native vegetation (micro-habitat features) None: the subject area to be impacted does not contain tree hollows or other important habitat features which may be used by threatened species.
+Death through trampling or vehicle strike Low: The subject area has been maintained by a school grounds keeper and not suitable for small fauna to occur.
+The Project is highly unlikely to cause death through trampling or vehicle strike.
+Death through poisoning Low: no poisons are proposed to be used as part of proposed works.
 Harmful substances used in construction would all be controlled as per required Australian Standards.
-Fragmentation Low: the removal one living trees not containing hollows in the study area is highly unlikely to fragment the landscape, due to the existing large mature trees being avoided by the Project in the surrounding environment.
-Indirect impacts Predation by domestic and/or feral animals Low: the Project is not likely to increase the presence of domestic or feral animals in the local area as the Project is within fenced off school grounds.
-Loss of shade/shelter Known: the removal of vegetation in the study area would result in a loss of shade and shelter for local fauna.
-This impact is considered low considering there is similar habitat in the immediate vicinity that would not be impacted by the proposal. ss of individuals through starvation Low: the habitat to be removed in the study area is not considered likely to cause loss of individuals through starvation, given the small area of impact and the similar amount of habitat nearby that would not be impacted by the Project.
+Fragmentation Low: the removal of 0.2 hectares of vegetation (three trees and adjoining sporting field in the subject area) is highly unlikely to fragment the landscape, due to the existing large mature trees

+Impact Extent of impact as a result of proposed works being avoided by the proposed works in the surrounding environment.
+Indirect impacts Predation by domestic and/or feral animals Low: proposed works are not likely to increase the presence of domestic or feral animals in the local area as it is within fenced off school grounds.
+Loss of shade/shelter Known: the removal of vegetation in the subject area would result in a loss of shade and shelter for local fauna.
+This impact is considered low considering there is similar habitat in the immediate vicinity that would not be impacted by proposed works.
+Loss of individuals through starvation Low: the habitat to be removed in the subject area is not considered likely to cause loss of individuals through starvation, given the small area of impact and the similar amount of habitat nearby that would not be impacted by the proposed works.
 Foraging habitat for fauna would remain in abundance in the locality.
-Loss of individuals through exposure Low: habitat to be removed in the study area occurs as a line of trees within the school grounds along the eastern boundary.
-Extensive areas of habitat nearby would not be impacted by the Project (Figure 1).
+Loss of individuals through exposure Low: habitat to be removed in the subject area occurs as a line of trees within the school grounds along the southern boundary.
+Extensive areas of habitat nearby would not be impacted by the proposed works (Figure 1).
 Shelter habitat for fauna would remain in abundance in the locality.
-Therefore the proposal is not considered likely to cause a loss of individuals through exposure.
-Edge effects (noise, light, traffic) Low: no new edges would be created as a result of the Project.
-The Project would remove a single tree within one patch but maintain surrounding vegetation throughout the school grounds and therefore not create more edge effects to other scattered trees in the vicinity.
-Deleterious hydrological changes Low: the Project is unlikely to cause alterations to existing flow regimes or result in un-contained nutrient-laden sedimentation.
+Therefore, the proposed works are not considered likely to cause loss of individuals through exposure.
+Edge effects (noise, light, traffic) Low: no new edges would be created as a result of proposed works.
+The Project would remove approximately 0.2 ha of vegetation (three trees and adjoining sporting field) and maintain surrounding vegetation throughout the school grounds and therefore, would not create more edge effects to other vegetation in the vicinity.
+Deleterious hydrological changes Low: proposed works are unlikely to cause alterations to existing flow regimes or result in un-contained nutrient-laden sedimentation.
 Weed invasion Low: unlikely to be greater than current impact.
-Controls regarding clearing of weeds recommended.
-Increased human activity within or directly adjacent to sensitive habitat areas Known: removal of a single tree for new kiosk in its place will increase human activity, although adjacent vegetation will not be impacted.
+Controls regarding clearing of weeds have been recommended.
+Increased human activity within or directly adjacent to sensitive habitat areas Known: removal of approximately 0.2 ha of vegetation (three trees and adjoining sporting field) for the new car park will increase human activity, however, the adjacent vegetation will not be impacted.